 Cookies are text files containing small amounts of information which are downloaded to your device when you visit a website.

 Cookies are then sent back to the originating website on each subsequent visit, or to another website that recognises that cookie.
 Cookies are useful because they allow a website to recognise a user’s device.
-Find more information about cookies.
+Find out more information at All About Cookies.

 Alternatively, you may wish to visit About Cookies which contains comprehensive information on how to do this on a wide variety of browsers.
 You will also find details on how to delete cookies from your computer as well as more general information about cookies.
 For information on how to do this on the browser of your mobile phone you will need to refer to your handset manual.
 The cookies we use on derbyshire.gov.uk and subdomains are: